What is a private water supply and what to do if there is a problem with your supply

 - give you advice, which will help to minimise any potential danger

-- work with other professional bodies (for example, Public Health England) to seek further advice about any potential danger
+- work with other professional bodies (for example, UK Health

 If we find that your supply requires some improvements, we'll work with you to prevent any further danger to human health.
-If necessary we can take formal action, in the form of legal notices, to ensure works are carried out.
+If necessary, we can take formal action, in the form of legal notices, to ensure works are carried out.
 We can also make reasonable charges to cover the costs for carrying out any required works.

 Fees for work